 Knitting pattern for Easy Peasy Cozy Slippers

-Sizes: (S)M(L)
+Sizes (S)M(L)

-Gauge: 16 sts and 28 rows in moss stitch on ndl 5 mm / US 8= 10 x 10 cm / 4x4 inches
+Gauge 16 stitches and 28 rows/rounds seed stitch pattern on needles size 5 mm / US 8 = 10 x 10 cm / 4 x 4 inches.

-the stitches are joined into a round and worked using the Magic Loop method.
+The Cozy slipper is worked in seed stitch from heel to toe.
+The heel is worked back and forth with increases to make it wedge-shaped, which gives the perfect fit, and continued back and forth to the instep, where the stitches are joined into a round and worked using the Magic Loop method.
 The seed stitch pattern is continued up to the toe, where decreases are made to form the tip.
 Finally, the remaining stitches are bound off.

 ABOUT PATTERNS FROM ÖNLING